9 Ways to Stop Sweating So Much

 a) Apply at night or before sleep:

 Your antiperspirant needs time and a dry skin surface to effectively block the sweat glands.
 Bedtime provides just that.
+Figuring out how to stop sweating so much might involve changing your routines.

 b) Make sure skin is clean and dry: